Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 A Customer Journey That Goes Beyond "Purchase"

-"REVERSE CONSULTING for SUSTAINABILITY" is a consulting solution that reframes existing frameworks through Generation Z's perspective to transform sustainability initiatives into opportunities for business strategy.
-It turns future generations' negatives into positives and rebuilds businesses to ensure these efforts translate into revenue.
+"REVERSE CONSULTING for SUSTAINABILITY" is a consulting solution that reframes existing frameworks from a Gen Z perspective to view sustainability initiatives as opportunities for business strategy.
+It transforms future generations' negatives into positives and rebuilds businesses to link these changes to profitability.

 ※1 Charity T-shirt Project "PEACE FOR ALL" Video Content ① (by Remi-tan)